 - Build an enviable workplace culture

-- Increase employee motivation
+- Boost employee morale and motivation

 If you’re searching for an effective recognition and rewards platform you should consider Bucketlist.

 Employees can choose their own rewards or select from over 10,000 ideas and share success stories on social media.
 You can get detailed reporting so you understand the return on investment.

 G2 Crowd is a great resource you should check out before deciding to purchase an online collaboration tool.

-- They showcase a handy grid on their team software collaboration category, highlighting customer satisfaction scores of all team software collaboration tools.
+- The grid on their team software collaboration category highlights customer satisfaction scores The grid divides all collaboration tools within four categories

 How to Choose Internal Communication Tools and Software